TinyAbra/ttrpg-website/content/Arcadian Academics/NPCs/Professors/Arushi Theo.md

 Professor of Enchanting & Engraving, Arushi is a clear native of Arazi.
 Scales intermittently pepper their skin like freckles, and sharp claws make excellent carving tools.
-They dress conservatively for Arazi in thick layers of sheer fabric.
+They dress conservatively for Arazi in thick layers of brightly coloured fabric.

 ### Teaches:
 - Enchanting (Basics, Complex, Entwined)